jisonZ/COMP556_Proj_1/README.md

 ```
 The two sockets connect over localhost IP(27.0.0.1) and port 1025 (change this if running on CLEAR)

+`test_client` is used for testing communication by setting recving and sending limited number of bytes each iteration.

 ## Latency Model Evaluation
 To evaluation the performance and accuracy of our model, we first test it on localhost with simulated latency using the linux `tc` tool.